 Easy Milk Kefir Recipe Instructions

 *Click Here for a Coconut Milk Kefir RecipeThis milk kefir recipe is as easy to make as placing the grains in milk and simply waiting 12-36 hours (depending on taste preference and brewing conditions), strain & repeat!
 Mellow the tangy flavor by adding fruit, honey and spices, whatever you decide your flavored milk kefir recipe should be.
 Plus it whips into a satisfying smoothie – check out the recipes below but first, here’s how to make milk kefir at home.
 The following kefir recipe is for a ratio of 1 tablespoon of grains per 2 cups of milk.
 Scale up or down as needed.
-(17 votes, average: 3.71 out of 5) Loading…
+(No Ratings Yet) Loading…

 – Yield: about 1 Pint